1959 - 1970

 2000 - 2011

-In August of 2001, the firm purchased and renovated a former molasses warehouse on Broad Street in Boston’s financial district, where it is headquartered today.
+In August of 2001, the firm purchased and renovated a former molasses warehouse on Broad Street in Boston’s financial district.
 Among seven partners, Carol is the Chairman Emeritus and Harry Fuller is the firm’s President and Managing Partner.

 To service expanding work in the U.S. Southeast and abroad in China, CRJA opened an office in Knoxville, TN in 2005, and placed our first representative in Beijing in 2010.